-In 2011 a scientific project Probabilistic Uncertainty Assessment of Radiation Impact during the Analysis of NPP Dismantling and Radioactive Waste Managing (2010–2012) financed by the state budget grant was continued.
-The research on the radionuclide migration from deep SNF repository in case of container defect scenario is performed.
-The scenario assumes that a disposal container with a small defect (untightness) in its wall may pass the inspection by non-destructive control methods and be placed in the repository.
+In 2012 a scientific project Probabilistic Uncertainty Assessment of Radiation Impact during the Analysis of NPP Dismantling and Radioactive Waste Managing (2010–2012) financed by the state budget grant was finalized.
+The research on the radionuclide migration from deep SNF repository in case of container defect scenario was performed.
+The scenario assumes that a disposal container with a small defect (untightness) in its wall may pass the inspection by non-destructive control methods and be disposed of in the repository.
 Thus, radionuclide transport from disposal container through the wall defect is modelled.
-Having spread from the container, the radionuclides migrate through the bentonite layer (engineering barriers) and diffuse to the underground water, which flows in the fracture intersecting the tunnel in crystalline rocks.
+Having spread from the container, the radionuclides migrate through the bentonite layer (engineering barriers) and diffuse to the groundwater, which flows in the fracture intersecting the tunnel in crystalline rocks.

-During these investigations, the researchers are updating the model of radionuclide migration from RBMK-1500 SNF deep repository, developed in 2007–2009.
-They also aim at evaluating the influence of uncertainty, related to the increase of container wall defect, migration on the separate radionuclide from the container.
-In 2011, the influence of defect enlargement time and other parameter uncertainty on the assessment results of long-lived radionuclide 129I (T1/2 = 1.57×107 annually), 226Ra (T1/2 = 1.6×103 annually) migration was analysed.
-The probabilistic assessment of radionuclide transport demonstrated that aiming to optimize the analysis of radionuclide 129I transport through engineering barriers, it is worthwhile to target the further research on the parameters defining bentonite diffusion, instant release fraction and SNF matrix dissolution rate.
-Similarly, in the case of 226Ra the revision of the SNF matrix dissolution rate, bentonite sorption coefficient and the equivalent flow rate of underground water is recommended.
+The probabilistic assessment of radionuclide migration demonstrated that in order to optimize the analysis of radionuclide 129I transport through engineering barriers, it is worthwhile to concentrate the further research on the parameters defining bentonite diffusion, instant release fraction and SNF matrix dissolution rate.
+In the case of 226Ra the revision of the SNF matrix dissolution rate, bentonite sorption coefficient and the equivalent flow rate of groundwater is recommended.

-Furthermore, complex investigations of the influence of heat transfer and mechanical processes in natural and engineering barriers unsaturated with water were continued.
-Numerical research was carried out using software COMPASS (GRC, United Kingdom), whereas radionuclide migration was evaluated applying softwares AMBER (Quintessa, United Kingdom), Petrasim (USA), COMPULINK, CHAN3D, PREBAT-BATEMAN (SKB, Sweden).
+Furthermore, complex investigations of the influence of heat transfer and mechanical processes in natural and engineering barriers under unsaturated conditions were continued.
+Numerical research was carried out using software COMPASS (GRC, United Kingdom), whereas radionuclide migration was evaluated applying softwares AMBER (Quintessa, United Kingdom), PETRASIM (USA), COMPULINK, CHAN3D, PREBAT-BATEMAN (SKB, Sweden).

 The Laboratory prepares Environmental Impact Assessment and Safety Analysis Reports of this SNF storage facility (operational time no less than 50 years) and offers support in licensing the storage facility.
 In 2007, Environmental Impact Assessment Report was approved by the Ministry of Environment; in 2009, Preliminary Safety Analysis Report (PSAR) was prepared and agreed upon and the licence for construction of the new SNF storage facility was issued by VATESI.
 In 2010-2011, PSAR Addendum, which presents the evaluation of safety aspects of damaged RBMK-1500 nuclear fuel assemblies’ management and storage, was being prepared.